notaryproject/.github/README.md

 ## Project Status

 The Notary Project is in active development.
 The latest release announcements are published on the [Notary Project blog](https://notaryproject.dev/blog/).
-The Notary community uses the [project board](https://github.com/orgs/notaryproject/projects/10) for project planning and status tracking.
+The Notary Project community uses the [project board](https://github.com/orgs/notaryproject/projects/10) for project planning and status tracking.
 You can also use GitHub milestones to track the progress of each repository:

 - [The Notary Project specification milestones](https://github.com/notaryproject/notaryproject/milestones)
 - [notation CLI milestones](https://github.com/notaryproject/notation/milestones)